Othamae/URLCut-API/README.md

-# URLCut
+# URLCut-API

-URLCut is a backend application for shortening URLs and QR code generation.
+URLCut-API is a backend application for shortening URLs and QR code generation.

 ## Description